Application and Screening Process

-Have each person 18 years or older submit an individual application.
+- Have each person 18 years or older submit an individual application.
 Full time students living with parents at the property do not need to fill out an application.
 Students must provide proof of enrollment.

-Be able to show that you make three times the amount of the rent in gross salary.
+- Be able to show that you make three times the amount of the rent in combined gross income.

-Pass our screening criteria for a criminal background check.
+- Pass our screening criteria for acceptable credit and criminal background check.

-The following policies are established to ensure that all prospective applicants processed will be treated equally:
+The following policies are established to ensure that all prospective applicants will be treated equally:

-Security deposit is equal to one month's rent and may not be used or considered as last month's rent.
+- Security deposit is equal to one month's rent and may not be used or considered as the final month's rent.

 Assuming your application passes the screening criteria, you will be contacted to get all the information needed to fill out the lease offer.
 If you do not pass, you will receive an adverse action notice through email.
 The lease offer is published to you electronically so there is no need for a printer or fax machine!
 When we are working on publishing the lease offer you will need to provide the security deposit in certified funds.

 We may not allow certain types of dogs that may have violent tendencies if mixed with other dogs.
-Examples of dogs that may not be allowed are Pit Bulls, Rottweilers, Dobermans, and German Shepherds, Huskies, Chows or mixed breed with any of the above.
-Owners reserve the right to deny any dog, so speak with the leasing agent prior to making application.
+Examples of dogs that may not be allowed are Pit Bulls, Rottweilers, Dobermans, German Shepherds, Huskies, Chows or mixed breed with any of the above.
+Owners reserve the right to deny any dog, so speak with your leasing agent prior to applying.
 There may be a limit to the number of pets allowed.
 There will be additional security deposit requirements for any pet.
 Renters are responsible for checking city rules and regulations regarding their pet before signing a lease.

 Your rental score results from a mathematical analysis of information found in your credit report, application and previous rental history.
 Such information may include your bill-paying history, the number and type of accounts you have, collection actions, outstanding debt, income, and the number of inquiries in your consumer report.
 The final number or rental score represents an estimated level of risk as compared to the performance of other consumers in a range of scores.
 Because your rental score is based upon real data and statistics, it is more reliable than subjective methods of evaluating your information.